prosyslab/DAFL-artifact/README.md

 FYI, you can choose from the following table/figure names.
 - `tbl2, fig7, fig8, fig9`

+With a machine capable of running 40 fuzzing sessions in parallel, the required time for each experiment is as follows.
+- Table 2: 246 days
+- Figure 7: 96 days
+- Figure 8: 126 days
+- Figure 9: 126 days

 &nbsp;

 ### __3.3.
 Running the scaled down version of 3.2__